r-lib/gargle/cran-comments.md

-This is a small update of a recently released package, prior to submitting updates to other packages, that will Import gargle.
+This is a patch release, prior to submitting other packages, that will Import this package.

 -------------------------------------------------------------------------------